rpensch/genome_analysis/wiki.md

  - What intermediate steps generate informative output about the assembly?

-Canu's correction and trimming steps generate output that might be intersting to look at and know exactly what happened to the reads.
+Canu's correction and trimming steps generate output that might be interesting to look at and know exactly what happened to the reads.
 Looking at the graph and ambiguities in it could be informative, too.

  - What is the difference between a ‘contig’ and a ‘unitig’?